PPE Toolbox Talk

-Learn about the hierarchy of hazards and why PPE should be your last resort to keep yourself safe.
+In this toolbox talk, learn about the different types of personal protective equipment (PPE), the hierarchy of hazards, and why PPE should be your last resort to keep yourself safe.

 Construction job sites are full of hazards and safety concerns.
 It is up to you to keep yourself safe as well as your coworkers.
 Following some simple safety rules and wearing the proper PPE will help keep everyone safe including visitors that may visit a work site.